anoma/nspec/docs/architecture-2/Prelude.juvix.md

 # Architecture Node - Juvix Prelude

 This document describes the basic types and functions used in the node architecture prelude.
-For more advanced types, please refer to the Juvix modules located in `architecture-2/types`.
+For a more general prelude, please refer to [Juvix Base Prelude](./../Prelude.juvix.md).

 ### Network Identity types